test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

   firewalls: 624c1408-f101-4b59-af64-99c7f7560f7a
 ```

 Note that your `firewalls` must be the numeric ids of your firewall.
-To get the numeric ID, use something like to following command to get them from the DigitalOcean API:
+To get the numeric ID, use something like to the following command to get them from the DigitalOcean API:

 ```bash
 curl -X GET https://api.digitalocean.com/v2/firewalls -H "Authorization: Bearer $DIGITALOCEAN_ACCESS_TOKEN"